input-output-hk/partner-chains/dev/local-environment-dynamic/README.md

 ## Key Features

 - **Dynamic Configuration**: Easily set the number of "permissioned" and "registered" validator nodes to launch.
-- **Automated Lifecycle Management**: Handles the entire process of key generation, Cardano address funding, and SPO registration for all validators.
+- **Automated Lifecycle Management**: Handles the entire process of key generation, Cardano address funding, and SPO registration for all registered validators.
 - **Dynamic Node Discovery**: Nodes use dynamic node-keys, PeerIDs, and public addresses for automatic peer discovery within the Substrate network.
 - **Comprehensive Stack**: Includes all necessary components for a fully functional test environment: Cardano node, DB-Sync, Ogmios, and the Partner Chains nodes.